canonical/canonical-sphinx-extensions/README.md

 > [!IMPORTANT]
-> canonical-sphinx-extensions has been superseded by the standalone extensions and will
+> canonical-sphinx-extensions has been superseded by the standalone extensions and is no
-> no longer be maintained.
+> longer maintained.
 All issues and contributions should be opened against the new
 > repositories.
 >
 > * [sphinx-config-options](https://github.com/canonical/sphinx-config-options)